Numelon-Softworks/ThreatenGL/README-modrinth.md

 [![ThreatenGL Banner](https://raw.githubusercontent.com/Numelon-Softworks/ThreatenGL/main/0-OtherFiles/Logo/Banner.png)](https://modrinth.com/mod/threatengl)

 ## 🤨 What's the deal?
-ThreatenGL is about enhancing your Minecraft experience.
-By ***threatening*** Minecraft to switch to OpenGL 4.6, this mod aims to unlock performance enhancements that might otherwise remain hidden.
+ThreatenGL is about testing the effects of changing the OpenGL version, and potentially enhancing your experience.
+By ***threatening*** Minecraft to switch to OpenGL 4.6, this mod aims to investigate how OpenGL version changes affect the functioning of your GPU.
 Users have reported smoother gameplay and better frame rates, especially on newer devices.

 For a more detailed description of what this does, please visit the [GitHub repository](https://github.com/Numelon-Softworks/ThreatenGL).
-(Mod developers, please read this to avoid conflicts!)
+(Mod developers, please read this to understand the mod in-depth!)

 ## ⚙️ How does it work?
 ThreatenGL works its magic by tinkering with Minecraft's internals.
 By injecting some code into the game's graphics setup process, it convinces Minecraft to opt for OpenGL 4.6 instead of the old 3.2.
-This simple tweak has the *potential* to make a difference in how the game performs.
+This simple tweak has the *potential* to make a difference in how the game performs, as some GPU manufacturers like to use different, specific profiles for different OpenGL versions in their drivers.
+(I have no idea why they do that, but I'm guessing its for compatibility)

 ## 📥 Installing the Mod
 Installing this mod is as simple as putting it inside the `mods` directory of Minecraft.